 We are shining light on this area today.
 Product review sites host expert reviews about products you’ve used or tested.
 You can also welcome reviews from users who have used said product in the past to enrich your content.
 You earn an affiliate commission when the user you refer to the retailer makes a purchase or completes any other desired action.

 The Review WordPress theme is a stylish review magazine theme with easy review options for readers to leave their ratings in addition to yours.
 This way visitors to your site can be confident in the ratings, and hopefully click on those affiliate links.

 If you want to add reviews to your current site, then checkout the Taqyeem Ratings & Reviews WordPress plugin.
 There is seemingly nothing this ratings plugin can’t do with its unlimited colors, unlimited review criteria, custom fonts and multiple review styles.

 An awesome free option is the WP Product Review free WordPress plugin which comes with solid options for a free plugin.
 You can add custom review icons, customizable colors, pro & con capabilities and even a pre-loader functionality.

 At the end of the day, affiliate marketing is all about promoting someone else’s products and earning a commission by so doing.
 By all means, it eliminates the tedious process of product development, meaning you can easily set up your site and start earning in a couple of months.
 It also means you have more time to concentrate on content development and marketing.

-If you’d like to create an affiliate program instead, you know, to promote your products, check out how to create an affiliate program using WordPress by Nathan B. Weller (link redirects to Elegant Themes).
+If you’d like to create an affiliate program instead, you know, to promote your products, check out our guide to the best affiliate program plugins.

 Why Use WordPress

-Obviously, WordPress is beautiful, but there are many other reasons why even the big brands use and love this CMS.
+Obviously, WordPress is beautiful, but there are many other reasons why even the big brands use and love WordPress.
 We will just touch on some of the reasons why you should use WordPress to power your affiliate website.